MAKAR190/MAKAR190/README.md

 🔭 I’m currently working on...

 Exploring side projects that solve real-world problems.
-Building scalable and efficient web applications.

 🌱 I’m currently learning...

+- Machine Learning
-Advanced algorithms and data structures for optimized problem-solving.
+- Algorithms and data structures for optimized problem-solving.
-System design principles to architect robust, large-scale applications.
+- System design principles to architect robust, large-scale applications.

 👯 I’m looking to collaborate on...

-Side projects that involve system-level problem-solving or complex algorithms.
-Open-source initiatives focused on improving software design and performance.
+Any project (preferably web-based) that aims to solve a niche real-world problem.

 🤔 I’m looking for help with...

-Best practices in designing scalable distributed systems.
+- Best practices in designing scalable distributed systems.
-Insights into advanced topics in database sharding and caching mechanisms.
+- Mock interviews.
+- Collaborating on interesting projects.

 💬 Ask me about...

-System design and trade-offs.
+- System design and trade-offs.
-Writing clean, maintainable code for long-term success.
+- Writing clean, maintainable code for long-term success.

-Crafting efficient algorithms for competitive programming or real-world applications.
+- Full-Stack Web Development in general.

 📫 How to reach me: